cr0mll/cyberclopaedia/Notes/Reverse Engineering/Binary Formats/ELF/Sections.md

 - `.tbss` - this section holds uninitialised thread-local data which contributes to the memory image.
 This data is set to all 0s for each new execution flow and occupies no bytes in the file.
 - `.tdata` - this section holds initialised thread-local data which contributes to the memory image.
 A copy of it is generated for each new execution flow.
 - `.text` - this section holds the executable instructions of the programme.

+# Section Groups
+Some sections occur in interrelated groups or contain references to other sections which become meaningless if the referenced object is removed or altered.
+Such groups must be included or omitted from the linked object together and may not be separated.
+Each section is only allowed to be part of a single group.

+Such a grouping of sections is denoted by the `SHT_GROUP` type.
+In one of the ELF object's symbol tables is an entry whose name provides a signature for the section group.
+The section header of the `SHT_GROUP` section specifies this entry: The `sh_link` field contains the section header index of the symbol table section that contains the entry, while `sh_info` holds the symbol table index for the appropriate entry.

+The data within an `SHT_GROUP` section is comprised of word entries, where the first entry is a flag word and the rest are section header indices of the sections which make up the group.
+The sections must each have the `SHF_GROUP` flag set in their `sh_flags` fields.